jobovy/streamgap-pepper/README.md

 All simulations are run using the code in [simulate_streampepper.py](simulate_streampepper.py).
 This script has a help function that explains its use.
+The notes at [simulations.rst](simulations.rst) give some examples of its invocation for many of the simulations that were run.

 ## 6. [CompareNbodySimulations.ipynb](CompareNbodySimulations.ipynb)